History

 Architecture

-The church was erected as a simple, small building with a rectangular, single nave and a chancel in the form of a horseshoe apse.
-Its interior was most likely illuminated by small windows of semicircular finials, while a slightly more unusual cylindrical opening was pierced in the eastern wall of the apse.
+The church was erected as a simple, small building with a rectangular, aisleless nave and chancel in the form of a horseshoe apse.
+The building did not had the tower or even the sacristy.
+Its interior was probably illuminated by small windows with semicircular heads, while a slightly more unusual cylindrical opening was pierced in the eastern wall of the apse.
+Traditionally, for the medieval period, the entire northern façade was devoid of openings.
+All facades were simple, devoid of decorations or divisions, the walls were not supported by any buttresses.
+The entrance was placed only in the middle of the western wall.

-Inside the church of St. Michael was originally covered with wall polychromes, placed, among others, in the apse, on the chancel arch and the northern wall of the nave.
-They had vivid colors and were apparently made by a traveling artist as they are unique to the region.
-There was an apostle in the apse, probably originally surrounded by other apostles.
-Under them there was a painted curtain with decorative motifs, and on the inside of the chancel arch there was an image of St. Bartholomew and a Latin inscription of dedication.
-On the north wall of the nave there were scenes from the legend of St. Ladislaus with the figure of the saint on horseback and a cuman.
-An important element of the fresco was the wide use of various decorative elements.
+The interior of the church in the Gothic period was covered with wall polychromes, placed, among others, in the apse, on the rood arch and the northern wall of the nave.
+They were characterized by vivid colors and were clearly the work of a traveling artist, as similar styling was not used anywhere else in the region.
+The figure of the apostle was placed in the apse, probably originally surrounded by other apostles.
+Under them there was a painted curtain with decoration, and on the inside of the rood arch there was an image of St. Bartholomew and a Latin dedicatory inscription.
+On the north wall of the nave there were scenes from the legend of St. Ladislaus with the figure of a saint on a horse and a Cuman.
+An important element of the paintings was the wide use of various decorative elements.

 bibliography: